FAQ and Guidance Notes

 - Viability of the idea (25%) – How feasible is it to implement the technology.

-The remaining 20% relates to the APPLICANT.
+The APPLICANT counts for the remaining 20% of the total score.
 The Judging Panel wants to understand your:

 8. Will my data be protected?